Coral Rumble Award Winning Poet Caterpillar Poetry Prize Author Poetry Workshops Inset Training

 In addition, Coral has delivered inset training for teachers, both independently, and on behalf of the Poetry Society and British Council, here and abroad, and works regularly on education projects.
 She enjoys helping children of all ages and abilities, to write poems they can be proud of, and works on the Able Writers scheme, organised by poet Brian Moses and Authors Abroad.

-Coral performs and gives workshops at art centres, museums, bookshops, libraries, theatres and festivals, as well as in schools.
+Coral performs and gives workshops at art centres, museums, bookshops, libraries, theatres and festivals, as well as in schools, in the UK and abroad.
 She has given workshops in some unusual places, too, the grandest venue being Buckingham Palace!

 Coral contributed many poems to the popular Cbeebies TV programmes, ‘Poetry Pie’ and ‘The Rhyme Rocket’.
 She is also the writer of the ‘Pinkasaurus’ stories, that have been broadcast on Cbeebies Radio.
 More recently, Coral teamed up with her illustrator daughter, Charlotte Cooke.
 Their picture book, ‘The Adventures of the Owl and the Pussycat’, was longlisted for the ‘Oscars Book Prize’ award.